-Yet another issue contains portability.
+Another issue concerns portability.
 At this point, the only nearly completely portable language is Java, and it is portable even with graphics.
 One can only hope that Microsoft will continue to support a completely standard-conforming Java.

 Regarding C++, as long as code is written without any graphical items such as user interfaces or graphical display of results, it is in principle possible to keep it portable between Unix, Windows, and Mac.
 (Since Mac OS-X is a Unix-based system, portability of Unix-based codes to and from Mac OS-X has become rather straightforward.)
 Nevertheless, our experience is that porting C++ code from Linux to Windows, even when it was written with portability in mind, takes several days, and the result is not entirely satisfying, since Unix uses Makefiles while Windows uses "projects" to organize large projects.

-If one wants to deliver a Windows executable only, then the Cygwin (www.cygwin.com, accessed 2003) development environment may be a solution.
+If one wants to deliver a Windows executable only, then the Cygwin (Cygwin www page, accessed 2005) development environment may be a solution.
 The cygwin library comes as a Windows DLL (Dynamically Loaded Library) that wraps most of the standard Unix system calls and uses Windows system calls instead.
 The Cygwin development environment offers exactly the same tools as a Unix platform (bash, make, libc, gcc, g++, STL), but it does not provide an easy solution when someone wants to deliver a library or code that can be imported into a Windows IDE (Integrated Development Environment).
-Moreover, code that is sensible to the operating system layer will not be ported easily (e.g. socket I/O).
+Moreover, code that is dependent on the operating system layer will not be ported easily (e.g. socket I/O).

-3.2.7 Computational performance
+3.2.7 Computational performance of different programming languages